 Requirements for Admission

-- A written statement of purpose for entering graduate work in psychology
+A written personal statement of purpose/intent for entering graduate work in psychology

 The Department of Psychology does not normally admit students who fail to meet the university requirements for unconditional admission.
 However, students who otherwise meet those standards but lack the prerequisite undergraduate courses in psychology are encouraged to enroll in those classes as irregular or unclassified students.
 Such students should contact the department chairperson.

 In some cases students lacking only one or two undergraduate prerequisite courses may be admitted with the understanding that they must complete those undergraduate courses along with their graduate courses.

 Note: For non-native speakers of English, a minimum IELTS score of 6.5, paper-based TOEFL score of 550, an internet-based TOEFL score of 88, or a previous degree earned from an accredited United States institution is required and these scores/transcripts must be submitted with the application materials for the application to be considered complete.

 Recommendation letters and personal statements should be sent directly to:

 Graduate Coordinator of [Clinical or General Experimental] Program

 Department of Psychology

 or sent via email to: